cordegaston/config-daily-json-to-S3-CF/README.md

 7. Configure cross account read access.

 * Create an IAM role in account to access bucket.
+(Within the reading organization account)
 ```
 {
   "Version": "2012-10-17",